Brass instrument: Metal

 Traditionally the instruments are normally made of brass, polished and then lacquered to prevent corrosion.
 Some higher quality and higher cost instruments use gold or silver plating to prevent corrosion.

 Alternatives to brass include other alloys containing significant amounts of copper or silver.
 These alloys are biostatic due to the oligodynamic effect, and thus suppress growth of molds, fungi or bacteria.
 Brass instruments constructed from stainless steel or aluminium have good sound quality but are rapidly colonized by microorganisms and become unpleasant to play.

 Most higher quality instruments are designed to prevent or reduce galvanic corrosion between any steel in the valves and springs, and the brass of the tubing.
 This may take the form of desiccant design, to keep the valves dry, sacrificial zincs, replaceable valve cores and springs, plastic insulating washers, or nonconductive or noble materials for the valve cores and springs.
 Some instruments use several such features.

 The process of making the large open end (bell) of a brass instrument is called metal beating.
 In making the bell of, for example, a trumpet, a person lays out a pattern and shapes sheet metal into a bell-shape using templates, machine tools, handtools, and blueprints.
 The maker cuts out the bell blank, using hand or power shears.
 He hammers the blank over a bell-shaped mandrel, and butts the seam, using a notching tool.
 The seam is brazed, using a torch and smoothed using a hammer or file.
 A draw bench or arbor press equipped with expandable lead plug is used to shape and smooth the bell and bell neck over a mandrel.
 A lathe is used to spin the bell head and to form a bead at the edge of bell head.
 Previously shaped bell necks are annealed, using a hand torch to soften the metal for further bending.
 Scratches are removed from the bell using abrasive-coated cloth.

 Other materials

 A few specialty instruments are made from wood.

 Instruments made mostly from plastic emerged in the 2010s as a cheaper and more robust alternative to brass.
 Plastic instruments could come in almost any colour.
 The sound plastic instruments produce is different from the one of brass, lacquer, gold or silver.
+This is because plastic is much less dense, or rather has less matter in a given space as compared to the aforementioned which causes vibrations to occur differently.
 While originally seen as a gimmick, these plastic models have found increasing popularity during the last decade and are now viewed as practice tools that make for more convenient travel as well as a cheaper option for beginning players.